Can Cats Eat Strawberries?

 Before you spruce up your cat’s fancy feast with a few berry slices, you should know a few minor risks.

-cat surrounded by different risks of eating strawberries
+infographic showing cat surrounded by different risks of eating strawberries; title reads, 'Risks of feeding strawberries to cats'

-Strawberries can pose choking hazards if they are not cut into small enough pieces for your cat to manage.
+Strawberries can pose choking hazards if they aren’t cut into small enough pieces for your cat to manage.
 Contamination from bacteria or other toxins may also affect your cat’s digestion if the berries aren’t washed properly.

 Also, since cats don’t digest carbohydrates well, high amounts can trouble their digestive system.
-You might need to visit your vet if you see any signs of abdominal pain, diarrhea, constipation, or low appetite after your cat has eaten strawberries.
+You might need to visit your vet if you see any signs of abdominal pain, diarrhea, constipation, or low appetite after your cat eats strawberries.

-If your cat is overweight, talk to your vet before adding any type of fruit to their diet.
+If your cat is overweight, talk to your vet before adding any type of sugary treat to their diet.
 You don’t want to indulge an already-plump kitty with too much of nature’s candy because of the natural sugars found in fruit.

 Diabetes in cats can also develop with the wrong diet.
 If your cat eats too many treats or food, they may gain weight or end up with issues processing glucose properly.